 You also want to give yourself enough time in each destination.
 You could easily spend a few days exploring just one city.

-The cost for a vacation to Australia depends on many factors.
-The time of year you want to travel, the length of time you want to visit, and even where you want to go all affects the cost.
+The cost of an Australia vacation depends on many factors.
+The time of year you want to go, how long you want to travel, and even where you want to go all affects the cost.
 This also depends on how you want to travel.
 Are you on a budget and looking for the best deals?
 Do you want to splurge and make it a luxurious vacation?

 Traveling to Australia in May, Australia’s low season, will be less expensive than traveling in December, the high season.
 Staying in Sydney will be more expensive than staying in Cairns, since Sydney is one of the most sought-after travel destinations in the world.
 Check out our airfare pricing tips for the cheapest flights to Australia.

-The biggest expense will be the international flights, which usually range between $1,000 – $1,500 for round trip tickets on economy.
-When arranging an Australia vacation deal, we search for the best rates on flights with trusted airline partners.
-We’ve seen round trip flights to Australia for prices much lower than the average range, and make sure you get the best deal.
+The biggest expense will be the international flights, which usually range between $1,000 – $1,500 for round trip tickets in economy class.
+When planning your Australia vacation, we search for the best rates on flights with trusted airline partners.
+We’ve seen round trip flights to Australia for prices much lower than the average range, and make sure you get the best deal with included internal flights

-For deal seekers, we have vacation packages starting from below $2,000 per person.
-For travelers who want a fully custom vacation package with all flights, hotels, tours and transportation included, prices will begin to increase.
-We can work with your budget and find you the best savings when we create a custom Australian vacation package.
+For deal seekers, we have travel packages starting from below $3,000 per person.
+For travelers who want a fully custom travel package with all flights, hotels, tours and transportation included, prices will begin to increase.
+We can work with your budget and find you the best savings when we create a custom Australia vacation package.

 Most travelers from the US have a limited amount of time for an Australian vacation.
 Since Australia is so far from the US, it’s important to give yourself enough time to experience different destinations without rushing your trip.
 It’s recommended to spend at least 9 days on vacation in Australia, which gives you 7 nights in the country.
 This is because as you fly to Australia, you travel across the International Date Line, which pushes you into the next day.
 However, you gain that lost day back on your return flight to the US.